rgwch/no-bling-blog/readme.md

 It is possible to have source code examples colorized.
 Under the hood,  [highlight.js](https://highlightjs.org/) is used, so the same languages are supported.

 Use usual code fences (``` or ~~~) to declare code to highlight.
-Alternatively you can use a single dash followed by the language name:
+Alternatively you can use a single dash at the beginning of a line, followed by the language name:

 <pre>
 -javascript